Qubinode/ocp4_kvm_deployer/README.md

 ocp4-kvm-deployer
 =================

-This role will deploy OCP4 on a kvm host.
+This role will deploy OCP4 and OKD4 on a kvm host.
 It was develop to support the [Qubinode Installer](https://github.com/Qubinode/qubinode-installer).

 Requirements
 ------------